FanStory.com - The Stolen Bikesby papa55mike

 Roy is moaning away.
 It sounds like a Blues song.
 "Oh, somebody stole my bike!"
 His music comes complete with hand and arm motions to enhance the mood.
 The tears are also a nice touch.

-Allen speaks up, "Well, they got mine too!
+Allen says, "Well, they got mine, too!
 But you don't see me acting like that."

 "I'm doing it so Dad will get me a new one.
 The sadder I am, the better the bike."